Stretching For Your Desk Job

 Solutions to the Desk Jobs

-Desk jobs aren’t only making you less active throughout the day, but also increasing the likelihood for back problems.
+Desk jobs aren’t only making you less active throughout the day, but also increases the likelihood of back problems.
 Sitting in a slouched, poor-postured manner for 8 hours a day is crushing the spine’s limited load.

 Your body is going to continue to suffer unless you change up your current work experience.
 Frequently taking walks around the workplace, stretching at your desk and exercising after work are great ways to reduce your risk for pain.